ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 17. Write a method to replace all spaces in a string with '%20'
  - Replace_Space.cs

+18. Write a function that accepts two integers and returns the remainder.
+ - Return_Remainder.cs

 Please let me know if you find any errors in the solutions.